ShawnSomething/screen-adapt/README.md

 ext install ShawnKhoo.screen-adapt
 ```

-The extension will prompt you to install the PostCSS plugin when it activates.
+**CSS workflow** — the extension will prompt you to install the PostCSS plugin when it activates.
 You can also install it manually:

 ```bash
 npm install screen-adapt